You are listening to the Sean Hannity Radio Show Podcast.

 That's not how Americans roll.

-Did you check to see if that guy was a teacher or if he had never never been sick in eight years?
+Did you check to see if that guy was a teacher or if he had never been sick in eight years?

-He can't be fired from a job and he didn't have to deal with health care.
+He can't be fired from a job and he didn't have to deal with health care if that was the case.

-Maybe that's why he's so happy.
+Maybe that's why he's so.

 Don't ruin this kumbaya moment.